tophu8/ComfyGray/README.md

 - ### [BetterDiscord](https://github.com/BetterDiscord/BetterDiscord)

-  - download the theme file
+  - download the theme file.
-  - place it in the BetterDiscord themes folder || folder directory : %appdata%/betterdiscord/themes
+  - place it in the BetterDiscord themes folder || folder directory : %appdata%/betterdiscord/themes.
-  - enable ComfyGray in the themes tab
+  - enable ComfyGray in the themes tab.

 ## Credits